eufony/dbal/docs/Queries.md

 $expr = Expr::gt("primary", "foreign");
 ```

-Compare similarity between a field and a string literal:
+Compare similarity between a field and a string literal (using `%` as a wildcard):

 ```php
 $expr = Expr::like("exact", "Euphie");